ramontayag/bitsy/README.md

 - Ability to collect a tax on the payment (perhaps your site collects a fee), and forward the tax to the tax address
 - Send the rest to the "owner" (perhaps a merchant on your website)

-There could be other types in the future, but this all I (Ramon Tayag) needs for now.
+There could be other types in the future, but this all I (Ramon Tayag) need for now.